percyfal/ratatosk/README.md

 To run a specific task, you use one of the positional arguments.
 In this way, it works much like a Makefile.
-There is one slight difference though.
 A make command resolves dependencies based on the desired *target* file name, so you would do `make target` to generate `target`.
-The tasks in ratatosk need input file names to generate requirements, so for instance to run BwaSampe, you would do:
+With `ratatosk`, the target is passed via the `--target` option.
+For instance, to run BwaSampe you would do:

 	run_ratatosk.py BwaSampe \
 	  --target target.bam